MicrosoftDocs/Viva/Viva/goals/understanding-views.md

 -  **Drag and drop** - Reprioritize and change the order of OKRs and projects in the list view.

-- **Multi-select** - Use the checkbox on the list view row to select more than one OKR or a Project to perform bulk edit, move and clone actions.
+- **Multi-select** - Use the checkbox on the list view row to select more than one OKR or a Project to perform bulk edit, move, and clone actions.

 - **View options** - From this drop-down, you can select to show more information, expand all OKRs by default, show OKRs in a flat view, and compare to a time period.
 The expand view is a time-saving view option under the list view.
 When enabled, all the top-level objectives listed in the OKRs page, at once, to display one level of children.
 The flat-list view, another view option under the list view, removes the hierarchical structure found in the default view in the OKRs page and displays them all as a flat list.
 That is, in this view, the parent and child OKRs are all on the same level and are listed one after another without any nesting.